Hyyote/In-depth-Windows-tweaking/README.md

 **Process Priority**

-   - One of the two csrss.exe instances show DPC delta in the Threads tab.
-Setting the threads with the highest delta to Time Critical Priority can make inputs more responsive.
-It can be checked by moving the mouse and clicking on the threads that come out on top.
+Set these threads below to separate cores that aren't being used by other devices and drivers.
+   - In one of the two csrss services, look for a thread with the highest DPC delta upon doing keypresses.
+In Windows 11 this thread is tied to the keyboard
-   - DWM: Threads tab -> Suspend Windows.Gaming.Input thread ; CMit, CKst Idle Priority
+   - DWM: CMit, CKst are threads that handle mouse input.
+Suspend the Windows.Gaming.Input thread
-   - audiodg: set affinity to one core, Threads -> audiodg.exe Idle Priority<br>
+   - audiodg: audiodg.exe thread that starts when audio is being played then stops right after <br>

 credits: